 For more information about support options, visit Public Health’s Getting Help page.

-Student Wellness Services will be closed in 2022 on the following dates/times:
+Student Wellness Services will be closed on the following dates/times:

 Most respiratory viruses (i.e., cold, influenza, or COVID), while uncomfortable, are mild or moderate in severity and do not require treatment.
 Viral illnesses are not treated with antibiotics.